 Why the people did not build their settlements on the surface, but underground, is still unclear.

-But there are two different theories, what moved the inhabitants at that time to do so.
+But there are two different theories, about what moved the inhabitants at that time to do so.

 One theory is that the then-Christian inhabitants of Central Anatolia wanted to hide from the Seljuks in this way.